huanchen-stack/obj-detection-optimizer/README.md

 # NS Optimizer
-0. Per layer/block inference profile can be found in the *testcases* folder
+0. Per layer/block inference profile can be found in the *data/testcases* folder

 1. To find the "optimal" partition solutions and corresponding speed up rates, run `opt_wrapper.py`.
    - For devices with memory constrains, use [opt_wrapper_mem.py](opt_wrapper_mem.py).